izabellaleahz/plastinet/README.md

 TODO: Lucy to add to this section

+## Citation
+If you use PlastiNet in your research, please cite:

+PlastiNet: Understanding the Epithelial-Mesenchymal Transition Through Graph Attention in Spatial Transcriptomics Izabella Zamora, et al. (2024).

 ## Contributing

 Contributions are welcome!
 Feel free to submit a pull request or open an issue for bug reports and feature requests.